LiveViewTech/lvt-public-api/examples/webrtc/README.md

 });
 ```

+---

 Sometimes, it can take a couple seconds to establish a stream with the camera,
-so the signal server will reply it's not ready, the request will need to be resent.
+so the camera relay will reply it's not ready, and the request will need to be resent.

 ```ts
 ws.addEventListener('message', (messageEvent) => {